QiaoxgChina/Android_LeanCloud/README.md

-# Demo
+# android leancloud Demo

-this demo is a private demo
+this demo is a leancloud Demo